CrossCopy/tauri-plugin-clipboard/README.md

 # Tauri Plugin clipboard

-> A Tauri plugin for clipboard IO.
+> A Tauri plugin for clipboard read/write/monitor.
 Support both text and image.
 >
 > The reason I built this plugin is becasue official Tauri API only supports clipboard with text, not image.
 So you can still use the official API for text.

-> One thing about clipboard image io is that the input and output is always base64 png string.

 ## Installation